OAuth2 Settings

 {grant_type}authorization_code in the authorization request and refresh_token in the refresh token request

-{code}The code value of the authorization response
+{code}The code value from the authorization response